 - Provides a familiar place to ease anxiety in a new environment.

-- Many hotels and Air B&Bs don’t offer cribs.
+- Many hotels and Airbnb rentals don’t offer cribs.

 While many of these items also apply to travel cribs, the main advantage of a travel crib is that they are lightweight and small for travel.
 The biggest disadvantage of a pack n’ play for travel is that they are heavy and bulky.
 A pack n play does not pack small.